DRAGNLabs/301r_retnet/README.md

 ### Execution Workflow

 Once a YAML config file is prepared, you can pass this file into any script in the pipeline.
-Before you run any scripts, it is recommended to copy all needed scripts into the [user_scripts](./scripts/user_scripts/) folder and modify the scripts to point to the right config file.
+Before you run any scripts, it is recommended to copy all of them into the [user_scripts](./scripts/user_scripts/) folder and modify the scripts to point to the right config file.

 The expected order of script execution is as follows:
 1. Run `download_data.sh` to fetch the necessary data.